Loop: Mohabbat

 Do you receive negative criticism of your music from back home?
 What kind of feedback do you get from different Pakistani generations?

-Again, yeah, like, you know, there’s definitely just been a lot of overwhelming positive feedback always. and there are people who, you know, they don’t like change, they don’t, they are like, like I said, like, there’s, there are people who really are purists and they don’t like innovation and, you know, that’s just their, that’s just what they like.
+Again, yeah, like, there’s definitely just been a lot of overwhelming positive feedback always.
+And there are people who don’t like change.
+There are people who really are purists and they don’t like innovation, and that’s just what they like.
 So there’s really nothing we can do about that.
-But for the most part, the response has been like quite overwhelmingly positive
+But for the most part, the response has been quite overwhelmingly positive.

-Based in Brooklyn, how do you manage to preserve your relationship with Urdu and ghazals besides reading?
-Do you have any social projects in mind that are based on Urdu or the culture?
+Based in Brooklyn, how do you manage to preserve your relationship with Urdu and ghazals?
+Do you have any social projects in mind that are based on Urdu?

-You know, it’s not, it’s not terrible, it’s not that terribly hard. do I have any special projects in mind that are based on, or the culture?
-Oh, yeah, I like all the time.
-I don’t know if they’ll come to fruition but I do have, oh God, I do have some things in the pipeline.
+Do I have any special projects in mind that are based on Urdu, or the culture?
+Oh, yeah.
+I don’t know if they’ll come to fruition but I do have some things in the pipeline!

 What are the main subjects you talk about in your songs, especially in your new album, Vulture Prince?

-In my first album, it was mostly about departure and like the sense of missing someone and sort of not understanding the fact that like love can end or people move on or, you know, it was more about love and the connection, the higher the higher connections that love can create.
-And it was basically about like departure of a lover, the departure of a lover and like, just waiting for them to come back.
+In my first album, it was mostly about departure and like the sense of missing someone and sort of not understanding the fact that love can end or people move on.
+It was more about love and the connection- the higher connections that love can create.
+And it was basically about departure of a lover and waiting for them to come back.

-So it was kind of like this longing and departure themed album like, which is like, and then Vulture Prince has been very much about, like, I would just say, kind of like coming to terms with the fact that the world is very disappointing.
-And that there’s nothing really you can do about it and that you have to be more positive and hopeful and you have to kind of, and it’s less about love, it’s more about life, you know, it’s a little bit more mature than just like heartbreak and that those sort of like emotionally, like, literally just like love relationships.
-It’s about like your relationship with the world, your relationship with your family, your relationship with places.
-And how they change and how like the ebb and flow and like the kind of developing fucking thing that happens.
-Like, I mean, how everything is just kind of moving forward and, you know, sometimes you feel a little left behind or sometimes you feel like you just can’t take a break to actually process things because you have to keep going because the world is just relentlessly continuously turning.
+And then Vulture Prince has been very much about, I would just say, kind of like coming to terms with the fact that the world is very disappointing.
+And that there’s nothing really you can do about it and that you have to be more positive and hopeful.
+It’s less about love and more about life.
+It’s a little bit more mature than just heartbreak and literally just love relationships.
+It’s about your relationship with the world, your relationship with your family, your relationship with places.
+And how they change and how the ebb and flow and the kind of developing fucking thing that happens.
+Like, I mean, how everything is just kind of moving forward and sometimes you feel a little left behind or sometimes you feel like you just can’t take a break to actually process things because you have to keep going because the world is just relentlessly continuously turning.

 I don’t want to go in detail but you have gone through a lot in your personal life during the making of your album.
 What does Vulture Prince mean to you personally?

-I think Vulture Prince, I think Vulture Prince for me personally has been an emotional aid.
-You know, I’ve always used music to heal myself and get through rough times.
+I think Vulture Prince for me personally has been an emotional aid.
+I’ve always used music to heal myself and get through rough times.

-And it’s kind of like my lifeline, you know, it always has been and I feel like it is that way for a lot of musicians.
-And so once again, like, you know, it doesn’t really, it’s like my best friend, you know, it doesn’t really ever disappoint me.
-And so I think Walter Prince means a lot of healing to me and then, and the healing isn’t really over, you know.
+And it’s kind of like my lifeline, it always has been and I feel like it is that way for a lot of musicians.
+And so once again, it’s like my best friend that doesn’t really ever disappoint me.
+So, I think Vulture Prince means a lot of healing to me and the healing isn’t really over, you know.

-So it just, it feels like, I mean, it’s on the one hand, it feels like it’s emotionally something that like carries me forward into the next moment.
+It feels like it’s emotionally something that carries me forward into the next moment.
 But at the same time, it’s also one of my proudest musical moments where a lot of things for me technically and musically specifically came together so kind of combining both of those things.
-That’s what Walter Prince does mean to me.
+That’s what Vulture Prince does mean to me.

-Like there’s conversations that happen between me and my friends and people that I’m close to who advise me about music and culture.
-And, you know, it’s like, it’s not just love, it’s not just desire, it’s not just affection, it’s like, it’s this multifaceted word that sometimes, you know, there’s so many of these words that just like, don’t really have a clear explanation in in English.
+When I say mohabbat, it’s like there’s conversations that happen between me and my friends and other people that I’m close to who advise me about music and culture.
+And, you know, it’s like, it’s not just love, it’s not just desire, it’s not just affection.
+It’s like, it’s one of these these multifaceted words that don’t really have a clear explanation in English.

-And it can take on so many forms and it takes on a lot of different forms in the, in the song itself as well.
-Like just saying, you know, you have so many you have so many people who love you, but I won’t be one of them.
+And it can take on so many forms and it takes on a lot of different forms in the song itself, as well.
+Like just saying, you have so many people who love you, but I won’t be one of them.
 It’s definitely like not saying that literally, right?
-It’s like so many people who and, and love being the word, but it’s like you have so many people who love you.
-But it also is saying there so many people who are just like, kind of obsessed with you, like it could be yes men.
+It’s like so many people who love being the word, but it’s like you have so many people who love you.
+But it also is saying there so many people who are obsessed with you, like, it could be yes men.

-It could be. you know, someone who is like maybe a saint and has a lot of followers and like someone is saying, but I’m not going to be, I’m not going to be one of your followers anymore.
+It could be.
+You know, someone who is maybe a saint and has a lot of followers and like someone is saying, but I’m not going to be one of your followers anymore.
 You know, the ideas.
-The possibilities are just endless of what this word could, could allude to based on how you’re feeling even that day.
+The possibilities are just endless of what this word could allude to based on how you’re feeling even that day.
 So I think it’s fantastic and one should keep exploring what it could mean.

 So that’s kind of where I wanted it to be like my crown jewel of this, of the album.
 And I was really nervous that it was that I was doing too much and that it was all in my head, but I’m very, very happy and grateful that it did come out and people are feeling it the way that I intended for them to feel it.
 At least, like, at least some people are, you know, we can only, we can only dream and, and, and, and kind of go completely like, artistically bonkers and just like, you know, musicians can when they’re, when they’re in this way where they’re trying to sort of realize something out of thin air, you can just feel like you’re completely insane.
 And like, you have to kind of enter a level of self importance that’s just very like embarrassing for the rest of the world, but you just have to fucking behave like that until you really get it.